syanamad-UB/Projects/README.md

 # Projects
-This is **Susmitha Yanamadala**.
-I am currently pursuing **Masters in Data Science**.
+This is **Susmitha Yanamadala**, **Data Science Masters Grad with 4+ years of experience**.
 This repository consists of projects implemented as part of the course work and self-study.

 **Project List and Details:**

 **SQL:**

 1. **IMDB Data Management and Analysis**:
-   * Established a SQLite database, ensuring adherence to the third normal form for optimal table structuring.
-   * Leveraged the "sqlite3" Python library for seamless table creation and data ingestion.
-   * Conducted exploratory data analysis using SQL queries within Python, extracting key insights from the IMDB dataset.
+   * Created a SQLite database and applied third normal form to the tables.
+Using the sqlite3 library in Python, the tables were successfully created and 10000000 records of data is loaded into the database.
+   * Subsequently, SQL queries were employed in Python to retrieve the data from the database for exploratory data analysis, allowing for the discovery of valuable insights.

 2. **Bank Marketing Campaign Data Management and Web Integration**:
-   * Initiated a PostgreSQL database, achieving table decomposition to BCNF for streamlined data handling.
-   * Utilized the "psycopg2" Python library for robust table generation and effective data population.
+   * Created a PostgreSQL database and decomposed tables to BCNF.
+The tables were created and data is loaded into the database using the psycopg2 library in Python.
-   * Engaged in rigorous database testing and data analysis, harnessing commands like insert, update, delete, and SQL constructs such as joins, subqueries, CTEs, and triggers.
+   * Extensive testing of the database and data analysis was conducted, involving various commands such as insert, update, delete, select, group by, order by, having and where, as well as advanced concepts like joins, subqueries, recursive queries, common table expressions (CTEs)/temporary tables, and triggers.
-   * Executed in-depth query performance analysis; enhanced query speeds by optimizing via index creation.
+   * Query execution analysis was carried out, and the cost of query execution was reduced by optimizing them through index creation.
-   * Spearheaded the development of a real-time website interface, allowing direct data extraction from the database.
+   * A real-time website was developed to enable data retrieval directly from the database.

 **Supervised & Unsupervised Machine Learning:**